ibm-cloud-docs/watson-assistant/deploy-phone-cxone.md

 5. Click **Generate New Access Key**.
 6. Click **Show Secret Key**, and copy the secret key to a secure location.

-    You cannot retrieve the secret key again once you complete the next step and **Save**.
-You will need to generate a new key if the current one is lost or forgotten.
+    You cannot retrieve the secret key again after you complete the next step and **Save**.
+You must generate a new key if the current one is lost or forgotten.

 7. Click **Save**.